zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

 ### kendo:treeView-checkboxes

-If true or an object, renders checkboxes within each treeview item.
+If true or an object, renders checkboxes beside each node.

 More documentation is available at [kendo:treeView-checkboxes](treeview/checkboxes).